Equivariant analytic torsion for proper actions: Properties of the -trace

 \subsection{Cocompact subgroups}

 Let $H<G$ be a unimodular closed subgroup containing $g$, such that $G/H$ is compact.
 We fix a Haar measure on $H$, and a compatible measure $d(xH)$ on $G/H$.
 We now write $Z_G$ for the centraliser of $g$ in $G$, and $Z_H$ for the centraliser of $g$ in $H$.
-We had assumed that $G/Z_G$ has a $G$-invariant measure $d(hZ_G)$; we also assume that $H/Z_H$ has an $H$-invariant measure $d(hZ_H)$.
+We had assumed that $G/Z_G$ has a $G$-invariant measure $d(hZ_G)$; we also assume that $H/Z_H$ has an $H$-invariant measure $d(hZ_H)$, this exists if and only if $Z_H$ is unimodular.
 We fix measures on $Z_G$ and $Z_H$ compatible with these measures on quotient spaces. \begin{lemma} For all $f \in C_c(G)$, \beq{eq int GH} \vol \left( \frac{Z_G}{Z_H}\right) \int_{G/Z_G} f(hgh^{-1})\, d(hZ_G) = \int_{G/H} \int_{H/Z_H} f(xhgh^{-1}x^{-1})\, d(hZ_H)\, d(xH). \eeq \end{lemma} \begin{proof} By compatibility of the various measures, the left hand side of \eqref{eq int GH} equals

 which equals the right hand side of \eqref{eq int GH}. \end{proof}